shlomnissan/texture-packer/README.md

 ### Output

-Both examples will generate a spritesheet called `sprites.png` and a json file called `sprites.json`
+Texture packer will generate a texture map `sprites.png` and a json file called `sprites.json`:

 `sprites.png`